alicebob/niksnut/README.md

 ### Main reasons this exists:

  - security: we block access to kubectl from everywhere except our build server.
 There are also no automated incoming actions to the team builder, so it's easy to lock it down.
  - vanilla nix: this runs on a "proper" server, not on containers.
 You get all the advantages from Nix with a persistent store.
 No need to mess around with the nix store (e.g. attic or cachix).
-It also keeps the use of cache.nixos.org to a minimum, which is just polite.And it makes build pretty fast.
+It also keeps the use of cache.nixos.org to a minimum, which is just polite.
+And it makes build pretty fast.

-This is not a CI system, I use github actions to do CI, but for production deploys I need to be in control more.
+This is not a CI system, I use github actions to do CI, but for production deploys I need more control about what and when.

 ### Example flow